ivaMm/beginnerPythonPractice/00_readme.txt

 	13. FIBONACCI
 	Write a program that asks the user how many Fibonnaci numbers to generate and then generates them.
 Take this opportunity to think about how you can use functions.
-Make sure to ask the user to enter the number of numbers in the sequence to generate.(Hint: The Fibonnaci seqence is a sequence of numbers where the next number in the sequence is the sum of the previous two numbers in the sequence.
+Make sure to ask the user to enter the number of numbers in the sequence to generate.(Hint: The Fibonnaci sequence is a sequence of numbers where the next number in the sequence is the sum of the previous two numbers in the sequence.
 The sequence looks like this: 1, 1, 2, 3, 5, 8, 13, …)

 	14. LIST REMOVE DUPLICATES